My AI Journey: A Timeline of Tinkering, Models, and Machines

 This was my height of reading the seminal prompt engineering papers of the time.
 The AI assistant had implementations of the key techniques: Tree of Thoughts, Chain of Thought, ReAct.
 I also built RAG querying using ChromaDB, adding a planning module inspired by BabyAGI.

-Early on, the assistant also had its own context management system — commands to add files, URLs, and goals to the working context — essentially manual context engineering before the term existed.
+Early on, the assistant also had its own context management system.
+This involved commands to add files, URLs, and goals to the working context, essentially manual context engineering before the term existed.
 It could also generate git commit messages from diffs and automate GitHub issue-to-PR workflows in a single command.

-RAG was the big paradigm at the time — Retrieval-Augmented Generation was everywhere in mid-2023, and for good reason.
+RAG was the big paradigm at the time.
+Retrieval-Augmented Generation was everywhere in mid-2023, and for good reason.
 I had a clear use case: querying large regulatory documents at home to facilitate my work research.
-Cross-jurisdictional analysis on things like the CRR (Capital Requirements Regulation) — massive documents, dense legal language, cross-referencing requirements across jurisdictions.
+Cross-jurisdictional analysis on things like the CRR (Capital Requirements Regulation) involved massive documents, dense legal language, and cross-referencing requirements across jurisdictions.
 These were genuinely challenging RAG problems.
 Today the conversation has moved to agentic RAG, but back then, getting basic retrieval to work reliably on financial regulation was hard enough.

 Key models: GPT-4 dominant, Claude 2 just launched from Anthropic.
 Early function calling.
 Everyone building LangChain wrappers.